durrantlab/autogrow4/README.md

-#   AutoGrow 4.0
+# AutoGrow4

-AutoGrow 4.0 is a complete rewrite of the evolutionary algorithm that optimizes candidate ligands for predicted binding affinity and other druglike properties.
-Though no substitute for the medicinal chemist, AutoGrow attempts to introduce some chemical intuition into the automated optimization process.
-By carefully crafting chemically feasible druglike molecules, we hope that AutoGrow 4.0 will help supplement the chemist's efforts.
+AutoGrow4 is an evolutionary algorithm that optimizes candidate ligands for predicted binding affinity and other drug-like properties.
+Though no substitute for the medicinal chemist, AutoGrow4 attempts to introduce some chemical intuition into the automated optimization process.

-Autogrow 4.0 takes advantage of the recent advancements in multiprocessing, cheminformatics, and docking.
-Autogrow 4.0 handles all ligand manipulations using 1D SMILES strings using the API RDKit, which is faster and more maintainable than handling manipulations in 3D using PDB's.
-As docking softwares require 3D versions of the file, we use Gypsum-DL to convert the 1D SMILES to 3D and Dimorphite-DL to handle the protanation of the ligands using biologically relevant pH settings.
+AutoGrow4 takes advantage of recent advancements in multiprocessing, cheminformatics, and docking.
+It handles all ligand manipulations using 1D SMILES strings via the RDKit API.
+Docking programs require 3D small-molecule models, so AutoGrow4 use Gypsum-DL to convert the 1D SMILES to 3D.

-Autogrow 4.0 was designed with modularity in mind.
-We've expanded new user options for drug-likeliness, reaction library options for Crossover, docking executable softwares, ranking, and selection algorithms.
-All of these as well as scoring functions have been designed to allow the user to add their own custom options.
-Please see the tutorial for how and where to expand these options.
-We hope Autogrow will become a living code base.

-A detailed tutorial for using AutoGrow can be found in the directory /autogrow4/tutorial/tutorial.md
+AutoGrow4 was designed with modularity in mind.
+New options allow users to control drug-likeness, access new reaction libraries, use additional docking programs, rank AutoGrow4-generated compounds using alternate schemes, and advance candidate compounds via several selection algorithms.
+The codebase has been redesigned so users can easily add their own custom options as well.
+Please see the tutorial, which describes how to expand these various options.

-The default fragment libraries included with AutoGrow were derived from a subset of the ZINC database (https://zinc.docking.org/).
-We thank ZINC for allowing us to distribute these fragment libraries to AutoGrow users.
+The default fragment libraries included with AutoGrow4 were derived from a subset of the ZINC database (https://zinc.docking.org/).
+We thank ZINC for allowing us to distribute these fragment libraries to AutoGrow4 users.

-# Getting Started with AutoGrow4:
+# Getting Started with AutoGrow4

-A detailed tutorial of running AutoGrow4 can be found within the tutorial folder at: /autogrow4/tutorial/tutorial.md The tutorial details all dependencies, and running instructions.
-Additional details for AutoGrow4 parameters can be obtained by running:
+Use the `RunAutogrow.py` script to run AutoGrow4.
+The script supports both command-line parameters and a JSON parameter file.
+A detailed tutorial describing AutoGrow4's dependencies and general use is located at `/autogrow4/tutorial/tutorial.md`.
+Additional descriptions of all AutoGrow4 parameters can be obtained by running: `python RunAutogrow.py -h`.
-    python RunAutogrow.py -h

-AutoGrow4 is executed through the script RunAutogrow.py and supports commandline and JSON file submission for parameters.
-AutoGrow4 can also be run through Docker, using the script: /autogrow4/Docker/autogrow_in_docker.py Details for running AutoGrow4 using Docker are provided within the tutorial (/autogrow4/tutorial/tutorial.md)
+We strongly recommend running AutoGrow4 via Docker using `/autogrow4/Docker/autogrow_in_docker.py`.
+See the tutorial at `/autogrow4/tutorial/tutorial.md` for more details.

-# Developer Note:
+# Developer Note

-Gypsum-DL is Version 1.1.2 with two sys.flush() commands added to the Parallelizer.py script.
-    These help to ensure print statements properly output in large MPI runs.
+Gypsum-DL is Version 1.1.2 with two `sys.flush()` commands added to the `Parallelizer.py` script.
+These minor changes help ensure that print statements properly output in large MPI runs.

 Dimorphite is Version 1.2.2 with the citation print statement commented out.
-    This was done to keep the print logs resonably sized in larger AutoGrow4 runs.
-    Please remember to cite Dimorphite-DL:
-        Ropp PJ, Kaminsky JC, Yablonski S, Durrant JD (2019)
-        Dimorphite-DL: An open-source program for enumerating the ionization states of drug-like small molecules.
+We commented out the citation to prevent the AutoGrow4 print logs from growing too large.
+Please remember to cite Dimorphite-DL: Ropp PJ, Kaminsky JC, Yablonski S, Durrant JD (2019) Dimorphite-DL: An open-source program for enumerating the ionization states of drug-like small molecules.
 J Cheminform 11:14. doi:10.1186/s13321-019-0336-9.